 Even before the craze around the Korean language emerged, a vast majority have always been interested in learning Asian languages.
 Asian languages have somehow become synonymous with words like “unique” and “exotic,” which is why many are craving to master at least one of the languages under it.
 One major Asian language that people usually start with is the Japanese language.
-Thanks to the widespread popularity of animes, mangas, and Japanese food, it is impossible not to find a person who is interested in speaking Japanese.
+Thanks to the widespread popularity of anime (animation), manga (comics), and Japanese food, it is impossible not to find a person who is interested in speaking Japanese.
 And perhaps, you are also interested too!

 But before you purchase textbooks or start signing up with classes, allow us to tell you one major truth: learning Japanese is not an easy endeavor.
 If you are truly passionate about being able to speak with Japanese people like a real native, then you must commit thousands of hours to practice and getting to know the whole language.
 According to the locals, what usually makes it difficult is the fact that the written Japanese language is pretty confusing for beginners.